damusss/Guiscript/README.md

 The library comes with lots of default elements and styles that are easily expandable by the user.<br>
 It aims to be easy to use and pygame friendly with freedom of game loop.<br>
 It revolves around user responsible changes and good performance for games.<br>
-The elements structures is easy to follow thanks to the use of context managers.<br>
+The elements structure is easy to follow thanks to the use of context managers.<br>
 Customization is easily accessible thanks to the styling and style priority and inheritance system.

 # Builtin Elements